pmy1733/Moringa-Capstone-Safaricom-Catalog/README.md

 ## Setup instructions - includes any scripts that need to be run if necessary

-The web application code can be clonned from:https://github.com/pmy1733/Moringa-Capstone-Safaricom-Catalog
+The web application code can be cloned from:https://github.com/pmy1733/Moringa-Capstone-Safaricom-Catalog
 ## Live Link

 ## BDD.